siribi/CODEML_WORKFLOW/README.md

 The scripts are written in bash, python and R for a slurm based computing cluster like this one: https://documentation.sigma2.no/jobs/job_scripts/saga_job_scripts.html

-**Get to know CodeML**
+**Get to know the branch-site test in CodeML:** <br />
 CodeML is known to have a steep learning curve, but there are a lot of useful resources out there which can help you get a good idea of how the program works: <br />
 - Check out the section on CodeML in the [PAML Frequently Asked Questions](http://abacus.gene.ucl.ac.uk/software/pamlFAQs.pdf).
 Here you can get advice on how many species are required, divergence levels etc. <br />
-- [This tutorial](https://github.com/romainstuder/evosite3d/blob/update_tutorials/tutorials/branchsite.md) on CodeML by Romain Studer gives a good and short overview of the basics.
+- [This tutorial](https://github.com/romainstuder/evosite3d/blob/update_tutorials/tutorials/branchsite.md) on CodeML by Romain Studer gives a good and short overview of the basics of the branch-site test.
 I discovered that I had the original tutorial with images in pdf version - you can find it in the [resources folder](https://github.com/siribi/CODEML_WORKFLOW/blob/main/resources/RomainStuder_tutorial_codeml_Evosite3D.pdf). <br />
 - Álvarez-Carretero, Paschalia Kapli and Ziheng Yang (the developer of PAML) recently published [A Beginner’s Guide on the Use of PAML to Detect Positive Selection](https://academic.oup.com/mbe/article/40/4/msad041/7140562?login=true) in Molecular Biology and Evolution. <br />
 - Jeffares et al. gives a nice introduction on how to use CodeML to calculate ω and identify positive selection using all genes in a genome.
 This tutorial also gives a good introduction to the different models of adaptive evolution implemented in CodeML: [A Beginners Guide to Estimating the Non-synonymous to Synonymous Rate Ratio of all Protein-Coding Genes in a Genome](https://www.researchgate.net/publication/268231340_A_Beginners_Guide_to_Estimating_the_Non-synonymous_to_Synonymous_Rate_Ratio_of_all_Protein-Coding_Genes_in_a_Genome) <br />
 - Join the [PAML discussion group](https://groups.google.com/g/pamlsoftware) to ask questions, search for answers and follow discussions on CodeML/PAML <br />